 Freedom is not a driver’s license.
 Nor is it a mid-size military tank that many call their family vehicle.
 Freedom is living close to what you need, getting there using the power of your own two legs, and leaving your car behind.
 It might not be easy to achieve a local lifestyle.
 But it’s worth the effort because the rewards are massive.

 Now, if you’ll excuse me, my Chipotle order is almost ready.
-I need to walk over a pick it up.
+I need to walk over and pick it up.